Report Html

 SCH CD-HOLIDAYS-EDUC SUPPORT

-Senate Committee Amendment No. 1 - Replaces everything after the enacting clause.
-Amends the Employment of Teachers Article of the School Code.
-Provides that teachers and educational support personnel employees shall not be required to teach or otherwise work on Saturdays (instead of providing that teachers shall not be required to teach on Saturdays).
-Prohibits teachers, educational support personnel employees, and other school employees (instead of teachers and other school employees) from being required to work on legal school holidays, with exceptions.
+House Floor Amendment No. 2 - Replaces everything after the enacting clause.
+Provides that educational support personnel employees shall not be required to work on a legal school holiday.
 Provides that no deduction shall be made from the time or compensation of a school employee, including an educational support personnel employee, on account of any legal or special holiday in which that employee would have otherwise been scheduled to work but for the legal or special holiday (instead of providing that no deduction shall be made from the time or compensation of a school employee on account of any legal or special holiday).

 RECENT STATUS